 A vegan version of a beloved Singapore Peranakan snack: kueh dadar pandan coconut pancake.
-If you like jaggery, you'll love kueh dadar!
+If you like jaggery or palm sugar, you'll love kueh dadar!

 As my friend who is allergic to eggs couldn't find a vegan version in the Singaporean stores, I specially developed this vegan kueh dadar pandan coconut pancake recipe for her using only pantry ingredients (so that there's no need to hunt for freshly grated vegan coconut anymore!).

 Whilst this kueh is a relatively simple recipe, it is not as easy as it seems, especially if you don't usually make crepes- the crepe can stick to the pan or break- which is why I decided to write this post.
 (Previously, I'd shared the recipe on Instagram, but it's hard to go into detail there!)

 Also known as kueh dada, kuih da da, kue dadar, kueh tayap and kuih ketayap, kueh dadar is a South East Asian sweet snack similar to a sweet spring roll: the wrapper is similar to a green crepe (pandan & coconut-flavoured) and the filling is grated coconut that has been cooked with gula melaka (and sometimes pandan).

 It can be found in Singapore, Malaysia and Indonesia, and is common in Peranakan/ Nyonya and Malay households.
 Personally, I think it's a great breakfast side dish when served with some pandan tea, though some may find it too sweet a start to the day!

 For other Singaporean snacks, click here.